angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 I keep a hand with some cantrips, a DR and :card[Duress].
 I lead with Duress and see a hand with 1 land, a bunch of 3 and 4 mana spells (including Opposition Agent) plus a DR. I take the Ritual and hope to strand his spells in his hand.
 He goes land-go on turn 1.
-Turn 2 I cantrip into DD, and can win next turn.
+Turn 2 I cantrip into Dd, and can win next turn.
 He misses his 2nd land drop so I'm feeling good about things.
-I cast DD turn 3.
-It turns out he's topdecked another Dark Ritual, so he responds to DD with Ritual into Opp Agent, and it's lights out.
+I cast Dd turn 3.
+It turns out he's topdecked another Dark Ritual, so he responds to Dd with Ritual into Opp Agent, and it's lights out.

 > Match 0-2